WangShuxiong/SoptSC/ReadMe.txt

 This is a MATLAB implementation of SoptSC, a computational method for single cell data analysis.
-More specifically, SoptSC can
+More specifically, SoptSC can (unsupervised)

 1. Identify the number of clusters from the input data.
 2. Identify cell subpopulations.